focuslabllc/craftcms-cachebuster/readme.md

 );
 ```

-**Important:** Cache Buster assums the `assetManifest` path will start at the same directory level as your `craft` directory.
+**Important:** Cache Buster assumes the `assetManifest` path will start at the same directory level as your `craft` directory.
 In the example above, `assets` is a sibling directory to `craft` on server.

 Cache Buster uses the name of your original file as the `key` when using a manifest json object.
 So if your original working front-end file is located at `/css/site.css` your manifest would include it like this: